 What’s happening with natural therapies?

-The positive news is that we can still cover remedial massage, myotherapy, Chinese herbal medicine consultations and acupuncture, which are the most common services that members claim for.
+Health funds are still permitted to cover remedial massage, myotherapy, Chinese herbal medicine consultations and acupuncture, which are the most common natural therapies services that members claim for.

 Services not permitted at 1 April 2019: